google-research/rlds/README.md

 ### Load with TFDS

+Note: In TFDS you can load the nested dataset as a batched sequence instead of a `tf.data.Dataset`.
+See the [FAQ](#faq) for details.

 #### Datasets created with Envlogger and the TFDS backend

 These datasets can be loaded directly with: